1965 Cheoy Lee Offshore 27 sloop – now for sale

 Over the head is a rectangular bronze opening portlight with bug screen.

 Across from the head is the hanging locker.
 This locker also contains a bronze rectangular opening portlight with bug screen.
 The back of the electrical panel is accessible here, as well as the back of the stereo speaker.
-This locker is also scheduled to be painted.
+This locker has just been cleaned and repainted.

 The door to the hanging locker also closes off the saloon when privacy is needed.